DrAdamRoe/weirdstack-vaporvue/README.md

 ## Backend: Server-Side Swift (Vapor)

 Technologically, the "database" is a single JSON file, words.json.
 This short list of words is in the repoistory, and new rods are added to it on the fly.
 There is no long-term persitence here, it is not a DB (think impoverished NoSQL here).
 There is a single API route, `/word`, which will respond with a message that either the word has been found, or it has been added to The Set.
+The data has been populated with the help of the appropriately named [list of random words](http://listofrandomwords.com/) site.

 I created this project using `vapor new WordsSet --template=api`.
 I am learning off of the [official documentation](https://docs.vapor.codes/3.0/).
 Swift version is 5.01, xcode is 10.2.1, Vapor 3.1.10 (I think).